Equity Summit

 The Equity Summit started in the Spring of 2020 with a vision from active students who wanted to elevate important conversations focused on diversity, equity, inclusion, and belonging on UR’s campus.
 It quickly became a collaborative endeavor among numerous students, staff, and faculty who co-created two key summits, hosting dozens of workshops where participants from numerous parts of campus engaged with diverse perspectives and reflected on important DEIB topics.

 As the current committee prepares for the next summit (EQ 25) on February 14, 2025, we are excited to announce that this year’s theme will be “Love and Justice: A Recipe for Social Change.”
 This theme highlights the intersectionality of love and justice in social equity, creating space for participants to imagine how they might incorporate these ideas into social justice work on and off campus.
-For your workshop to be considered, please fill out the form below by Midnight on November 1.
-The planning committee will review it, and you will be notified no later than the first week of November.
+While the proposal submission deadline has passed, stay tuned as we annouce workshop topics and facilitators.

 Past Equity Summits